An interesting setting that Steed tells Purdey in Dead Men are Dangerous.

-Apparently he was busy with other things ...
+Apparently, he was busy with other things.

-He flirts with the girl at the pool in Death Dispatch and obviously spends the night with her, since she leaves her lipstick in his room and he confirms to Cathy that she was "very round".
-He also flirts with the barmaid Myrtle in Warlock and his goal was not difficult to see; he looks the whole time of the woman's butt and checks out the secretary's breasts in The Murder Market.
+He flirts with the girl at the pool in Death Dispatch and obviously spends the night with her since she leaves her lipstick in his room, and he confirms to Cathy that she was "very round".
+He also flirts with the barmaid Myrtle in Warlock, and his goal was not difficult to see; he looks the whole time of the woman's butt and checks out the secretary's breasts in The Murder Market.
 He looks shamelessly at the associate in the broker's office in a Dial a Deadly Number from the head to the breast.
 A more charming Steed can be seen at the Cheese shop in Death at Bargain Prices.
 He knows how to impress a woman by pretending to cook and invites her indirectly for dinner.
-Charmless but determined is his statement to Mrs Boardman in Dial a Deadly Number when he says that he appreciates a woman with a past and "the hope that history repeats itself".
+Charmless but determined is his statement to Mrs. Boardman in Dial a Deadly Number when he says that he appreciates a woman with a past and "the hope that history repeats itself."
 Ugh!

-Lady Cynthia from Death of a Batman is quite sure a woman for what Steed, referring to blonde Helga, called in TNA To Catch a Rat the "basics", and Lady Cynthia is more after him than the other way around.
+Lady Cynthia from Death of a Batman is quite sure a woman for what Steed, referring to blonde Helga, called in TNA To Catch a Rat the "basics", but Lady Cynthia is more after him than the other way around.

-Steed apparently always has the same method on a date and even Mrs Gale knows it:
+Steed apparently always has the same method on a date, and even Mrs. Gale knows it:

 Steed: "A few quite glasses of Champagne then on a little dinner at my Club".

-Cathy: "Surely a small diversion over Richmond Hill to look at the River".
+Cathy: "Surely a small diversion over Richmond Hill to look at the River."

 Steed: "Do you think, she will like that?"